We have exciting opportunities for nurses to join our low secure mental health

 You will work as a staff nurse on a forensic hospital ward,

-providing quality mental health nursing care to female service users with severe and enduring mental health conditions.
+providing quality mental health nursing care to male service users with severe and enduring mental health conditions.

-You will work as part of multi-disciplinary team providing assessment, treatment and support including nursing and therapeutic interventions.
+You will work as part of multi-disciplinary team providing assessment and treatment (Westerdale) and rehabilitative (Riverfields) support including nursing and therapeutic interventions.

 You will undertake the role of primary nurse and be responsible for the development, implementation and evaluation of programmes of care for a designated group of service users.

 You will understand and work within the framework of the Mental Health Act, and employ robust risk assessment and risk management skills.

 To help attract experienced Nurses to this exciting opportunity we are pleased to be able to offer a golden hello Recruitment Bonus of £1000 for any experienced nurses joining our Forensic Service.
 This Recruitment Bonus is available to all external